 - blueberries: both frozen and fresh blueberries work.
 This blueberry matcha latte is a great way to use up overripe blueberries that are soft and a bit squishy.
 (You can use blueberry jam as a substitute- if it's too thick, mix in a bit of water.)

 - matcha powder: As there are so few ingredients, the quality shows- use ceremonial matcha powder.
 If your matcha green tea powder is dull, it's time for a new packet!
-You can use matcha simple syrup instead of matcha powder.
+See below.
+(You can also use matcha simple syrup instead of matcha powder.)
+Matcha clumps easily, so it's best to sift it, like I do with this matcha cream cheese pound cake.

 - milk: I recommend using whole milk as the creaminess goes well with the earthy flavors of matcha.
 However, you can use oat milk, cashew milk, soy milk or almond milk if on a plant-based diet.